WanderingStar/WanderingStar.github.io/_posts/2016-03-16-glossy-factories.markdown

 title:  "Glossy Factories"
 date:   2016-03-16 21:40:29 -0500
 tags: swift gloss json
+summary: Dealing with JSON collections of heterogeneous subtypes
 ---
 I've been playing around with [Gloss][gloss], a Swift JSON parser.
 I'm liking the mechanics of it a bit better than [SwiftyJSON][swifty]